Scientific Committee

 Elifsu Sabuncu

-Doctor in Biology, Head of Scientific Mediation and Digital Communications, CNRS - ENS
+Doctor in Biology, Head of Scientific Mediation and Digital Communications at ITEM, CNRS

-Dr. Elifsu Sabuncu is interested in Philosophy and the History of Science.
-She is the Head of Scientific Mediation and Digital Communications at ITEM laboratory (institute of modern texts and manuscripts) CNRS – ENS.
+Elifsu Sabuncu is interested in philosophy and the history of science.
+She is the Head of Scientific Mediation and Digital Communication at the ITEM (Institut des Textes et Manuscrits Modernes) Laboratory, CNRS.

 -